flucksite/prosopo/README.md

 # prosopo

-A Prosopo Procaptcha verifier for Crystal apps.
+A Prosopo captcha verifier for Crystal apps.

 > **Note** The original repository is hosted at [https://codeberg.org/fluck/prosopo](https://codeberg.org/fluck/prosopo).